Huegoxaga/notes/c/README.md

 - `sizeof(typename)` can be used to show the memory required by each type
   - The storage space required by each type varies by platform
-  - returns number of bytes required by a certain type.
+  - returns number of bytes required by a certain type
   - Ex, `sizeof(int)`
 - Type casting
   - Implicit Type Conversion
-    - compiler automatically convert types in the same numerical operation.
+    - compiler automatically convert types in the same numerical operation
   - Explice Type Conversion
     - use `(typeName)variablesName;`
     - `(float) 1 / 2;`